tkkr6895/Ghaty/README.md

 Analysis of land use and land cover changes in the Western Ghats biodiversity hotspot using satellite data from Google Earth Engine's Dynamic World dataset.

+## **⚠️ Important Classification Note**
+**Dynamic World "Trees" class includes natural forests AND large-scale plantations.** This analysis reports "tree cover" which may include commercial/agricultural plantations and should not be interpreted as natural forest cover per Forest Survey of India definitions.
+Cross-validation with FSI data recommended for forest-specific analysis.

 ## TODOs
-- Map Y-o-Y representation of built up area and barren land
+✅ Map Y-o-Y representation of built up area and barren land
-- Google Earth & QGIS layer export files for validation
+✅ Google Earth & QGIS layer export files for validation
 - Writeup & Publish

 ## Study Area